 Average ND student loan debt

-There are only six accredited naturopathic programs in the U.S. to choose from, and the majority are located on the West Coast:
+There are only five accredited naturopathic programs in the U.S., and the majority are located on the west coast:

-- Bastyr University — Seattle and San Diego
+- Bastyr University — Seattle, Washington and San Diego, California

-- National University of Natural Medicine — Portland, Ore.
+- National University of Natural Medicine — Portland, Oregon

-- National University of Health Sciences — Chicago
+- National University of Health Sciences — Chicago, Illinois

-- Southwest College of Naturopathic Medicine & Health Sciences — Phoenix
+- Sonoran University of Health Sciences — Phoenix, Arizona

-Here’s how much student loan debt some of our Student Loan Planner clients have at different naturopathic medical schools.
-Keep in mind these figures may include the cost of their undergraduate degree as well:
+Here’s how much student loan debt some of our Student Loan Planner® clients have at different naturopathic medical schools.
+But keep in mind these figures may include the cost of their undergraduate degree as well:

 - Bastyr University — $498,559